DURATION

 To get a sense of what types of problems visitors to the website might run into, I conducted a heuristics analysis by developing tasks for in-class user testing.
 I asked 3 of my classmates to do the following:

-Summary: I found that the amount of information presented on each page is overwhelming and drowns out the intended message.
-In addition, the number of links gave the website a cluttered impression and made it difficult to know where to begin finding more information on subjects such as research opportunities or the organization's mission statement.
+Summary: I found that the amount of information on each page is overwhelming and drowns out the intended message.
+In addition, the number of links gave the website a cluttered first impression, making it difficult to find more information on subjects such as research opportunities or the organization's mission statement.

 Card Sorting

-Since one of the main issues with the current website was the navigation and links, I did a closed card sorting amongst 3 of my classmates to see how they chose to sort the information given the cards I provided them.
+Since one of the main issues with the current website was the navigation and links, I did a closed card sorting amongst 3 of my classmates to see how they chose to sort the information given the cards I provided.

-Summary: Most of the participants agreed to have the tabs relating to sea turtles under the "Sea Turtle" tab, along with general information and history being sorted under the "About" tab.
-However, they found that "Support" and "Get Involved" were too similar and that some of the links sounded too vague to be sorted under a specific category.
+Summary: Most participants agreed to have the tabs relating to sea turtles under the "Sea Turtle" tab and general information and history sorted under the "About" tab.
+However, they found that "Support" and "Get Involved" were too similar and that some links sounded too vague to be sorted under a specific category.

 Low-fidelity Wireframes

-After card sorting, I moved on to develop low-fidelity wireframes for both the desktop and mobile interfaces.
+After card sorting, I developed low-fidelity wireframes for desktop and mobile interfaces.

 One of the main issues I realized, specifically for mobile, was to be mindful of the screen size.
-I learned that it was also important to consider gridlines when designing for both website and mobile interfaces so that the elements are evenly spaced and lined up with each other.
+I learned that it was also crucial to consider gridlines when designing for website and mobile interfaces so that the elements are evenly spaced and lined up.

 Paper Prototype

-From there, I fleshed them out into paper prototypes that I conducted informal user testing on.
+From there, I fleshed the wireframes into paper prototypes and conducted informal user testing.

 User Testing

-Following the paper prototype, I went on to design hi-fi wireframes to user-test amongst my classmates.
-The feedback I received was that the site was visually pleasing, but tweaks could be made regarding where the links lead along with developing a specific user journey rather than focusing on developing an assortment of pages.
+Following the paper prototype, I designed hi-fi wireframes to user-test amongst my classmates.
+I received feedback that the site was visually pleasing, but tweaks could be made regarding where the links lead.
+I needed to develop a specific user journey rather than focusing on creating an assortment of pages.

 Static Menu

-On mobile, this feature is present as well when the menu icon is clicked on the top right.
+This feature is present on mobile, too, when the menu icon is clicked on the top right.

 High-Fidelity Desktop Wireframes